nealhardesty/sbt-web-template/README.md

 sbt-web-template
 ================

-A starter template project for a simple SBT/Scala jetty web server
+A starter template project for a simple SBT/Scala/Scalatra/Jetty web server